mrwm/fishies.me_html/README.md

 * ~~Better looking popup for the credits box~~ Um.
 Maybe not anymore
 * ~~Change the current 2 buttons to 1~~
 * Toggle for different fishies / mode
+* Grow bigger as the fish continues to eat
 * Get a life
 * Have fun :)